SolentAirWatch/sniffy/README.md

     sudo apt-get update
     sudo apt-get install -y python-pip git build-essential python-dev python-smbus

-Create a python 2.7 environment using
+For development - create and activate a python 2.7 environment using

-    virtualenv -p python2 environmentName
+    virtualenv -p python2 sniffyPy2Env

-activate the virtual environement using

-    source ./environmentName/bin/activate
+    source ./sniffyPy2Env/bin/activate

 To install the latest monitor scripts clone the reposetory and run

     git clone https://github.com/hantsairquality/monitor_v1/
-    .monitor_v1/install.sh
+    ./monitor_v1/install.sh

 This includes the scipts for the analogue gas sensors which interface via the MCP3008 ADC chip on the SPI bus.

-This will install the current dependances.

 The monitor currently runs seperate scripts for each sensor.
 These send data to a SQL via UDP.
 This is tempoary until we migrate to MQTT.
 To run the scripts.

+To start the monitor when the pi boots

+    sudo crontab -e

+then add the following line (currently starts PM monitor only) NB script assumes that your not using virtualenv.

+    /home/pi/monitor_v1/sniffy.sh >/home/pi/logs/cronlog 2>&1

 # Important scripts